pivotal/docs-tap/tap-gui/configurator/api-docs.hbs.md

 #### Constructors

-The package has the following constructor(s).
+The package has the following constructor.

 ##### constructor()

-Constructs a new instance of the `AppPluginSurface` class
+This constructor constructs a new instance of the `AppPluginSurface` class.

 #### Methods